eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/index.md

 !!! note inline end

-    This default categorization is just a suggestion and can be manipulated by changing the workspace configuration in the **CMEM Configuration** graph.
+    This default categorization is just a suggestion and can be modified by changing the workspace configuration in the **CMEM Configuration** graph.

 The Graphs are categorized into groups as follows: